 (History of W4 Youth)

 W4 Youth is a powerful story of resilience, vision, and commitment to empowering young people.
 Since its launch in 2009, it has grown into a cornerstone of youth engagement in Southfield Recreation Ground and the local church hall.
-This blog highlights the key milestones that have shaped our journey and the exciting future ahead.

 How It All Began: A Tragic Event Sparks Change (2009)